Bleu-Yves-Sopoude/manago/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I want to thank  Gregoire Vella on Behance for the Original design.
+Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>